C-D-Lewis/pico-pipes/README.md

 cd cpp
 mkdir build
 cd build

 cmake ..
 ```

 ## Build the Pico firmware

-The MIDI is compiled into a C header, `cpp/notes.h`.
+The MIDI is compiled into a C header, `notes.h`.
 For example:

 ```cpp
 // GENERATED WITH compile.py